TheresaLui/SelfHelpContent_v2/articles/microsoft.network/network-slbvmbehindlbnotresponding.md

 3. Check if the Virtual Machines in the Load Balancer's Backend Pool are responding to Load Balancer Probe<br>
    a.
 Check if the Virtual Machines are up and available.<br>
    b.
 Check if the Virtual Machines are listening on the probe port (use command "netstat -an" (Windows) or "netstat -l" (Linux)).<br>
    c.
-Check if the Network Security Groups on load balancer backend pool VM allow traffic on probe port (see [Troubleshoot Network Security groups](https://docs.microsoft.com/azure/virtual-network/virtual-network-nsg-troubleshoot-portal))<br>
+Check if the Network Security Groups on load balancer backend pool VM allow traffic on probe port (see [Troubleshoot Network Security Groups](https://docs.microsoft.com/azure/virtual-network/virtual-network-nsg-troubleshoot-portal))<br>
    d.
 Check if the effective User Defined Routes are interfering with probe packet routing (see [Troubleshoot Routes](https://docs.microsoft.com/azure/virtual-network/virtual-network-routes-troubleshoot-portal))<br>
    e.
 If the Load Balancer Health Probe is configured for HTTP,  change it to TCP, and validate if it starts responding to probes.<br>
 4. Check if the Virtual Machines in the Load Balancer's Backend Pool are receiving and responding to traffic on data port<br>
    a.
 Check if the Virtual Machines are listening on the data port (use command "netstat -an" (Windows) or "netstat -l" (Linux)).<br>
    b.
-Check if the Network Security Group on load balancer'd backend pool VM allow traffic on data port (see [Troubleshoot NSG](https://docs.microsoft.com/azure/virtual-network/virtual-network-nsg-troubleshoot-portal))<br>
+Check if the Network Security Group on load balancer'd backend pool VM allow traffic on data port (see [Troubleshoot Network Security Groups](https://docs.microsoft.com/azure/virtual-network/virtual-network-nsg-troubleshoot-portal))<br>
    c.
 Check if the effective User Defined Routes are interfering with data packet routing (see [Troubleshoot Routes](https://docs.microsoft.com/azure/virtual-network/virtual-network-routes-troubleshoot-portal))<br>
    d.
 Check if a participating VM from backend pool is trying to access the Internal Load Balancer VIP.
 This is an unsupported scenario.<br>
 5. Collect network capture to trace the data packet flow<br>